hmrc/accessibility/.github/ISSUE_TEMPLATE/ACCESSIBILITY_AUDIT.md

 You will also need to supply any relevant information for signing in.

-With that in mind, you’d be looking at putting together something like this:
+With that in mind, you’d be looking at putting together something like this to attach to your request:

 > ##### Connect to VPN before entering the URL
 >